tjmonk/statemachine/README.md

 ### Transitions

-Transitions specify the conditions underwhich the statemachine will transition to a new state.
+Transitions specify the conditions under which the statemachine will transition to a new state.
 A transition block can contain one or more transitions.
 Each transition starts with an identifier - the name of the transition target state, followed by a colon, follwed by an expression.